The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Characterization

+Here, $\langle \cdots \rangle$ indicates ensemble averaging, performed over all particles, labelled $i$, and their nearest neighbors $N_{n}(i)$, which were determined using the radical Voronoi construction.
+The radical Voronoi diagram gives the edge length of the contact between neighbor $i$ and $j$, here written as $l_{i}^{j}$, which is normalized by the total perimeter length $P_{i}$ of the $i$-th Voronoi cell, see also Fig.~\ref{fig:voronoi}.
+The angle $\theta_{ij}$ between the bond joining the $i$-th and $j$-th particle is with respect to the $x$-axis here, but the choice of this axis has no influence on the result.
+Finally, $\iota = \sqrt{-1}$ denotes the complex unit and the vertical bars $\abs{\dots}$ indicate taking the norm of the complex vector.

 I also computed several ensemble-averaged and time-dependent physical quantities of interest to further support my arguments.
 These include the pressure $p$, see Appendix~\ref{sec:press}, and two variants of cluster percolation, see Appendix~\ref{sec:perc}.
 Lastly, I determined the kinetics in the bidisperse hard-disk samples by computing the MSD.
-I obtained particle displacements for $10^{4}$ unit times starting from the `equilibrated' samples.
-These were averaged in time, which led to 150 MSD curves that were also averaged over all particles in the system.
+I obtained particle displacements for $10^{4}$ unit times starting from the equilibrated samples.
+This led to 150 MSD independent curves that were averaged over all particles in the system.
 Subsequently, I determined the mean of the independent MSD data --- the initial configuration varies --- as well as the associated standard deviation.
-Section~\ref{sec:dyna} provides additional details on the processing of this data, by which I obtained the area fraction $\phi_{a}$ for which arrested dynamics sets in.
+Section~\ref{sec:dyna} provides additional details on the processing of this data, by which I obtained the area fraction $\phi_{a}$ for which the diffusion vanishes.